Tamil nationalism: India

-The Indian Tamil Nationalism comprises the vast majority of Dravidian Nationalism which consisted of all the four major Dravidian language in the South India.
-The Dravidian Nationalism was popularised by a series of small movements and organisations that contended that the South Indians composed a cultural entity that was different from the Indo-Aryans of North India.
-A new morphed ideology of the Dravidian nationalism gained momentum within the Tamil speakers during the 1930 and 1950.
-The Dravidian nationalism failed to find support outside of Tamil Nadu.
-During 1950s and 1960s, the Nationalist ideologies lead to the argument by Tamil leaders that, at minimal, that Tamils must have self-determination or, at maximum, secession from India.
+Indian Tamil Nationalism comprises the vast majority of Dravidian Nationalism which consisted of all the four major Dravidian languages in South India.
+Dravidian Nationalism was popularised by a series of small movements and organisations who contended that the South Indians composed a cultural entity that was different from the Indo-Aryans of North India.
+A new morphed ideology of Dravidian nationalism gained momentum within the Tamil speakers during the 1930s and 1950s.
+Dravidian nationalism failed to find support outside of Tamil Nadu.
+During the 1950s and 1960s, the Nationalist ideologies lead to the argument by Tamil leaders that, at a minimum, that Tamils must have self-determination or, at maximum, secession from India.
 By the late 1960, the political parties who were espousing Dravidian ideologies gained power only within the state of Tamil Nadu.

-Since the 1969 election victory of Dravida Munnetra Kazhagam (DMK) under C N Annadurai, Tamil nationalism has been a permanent feature of the government of Tamil Nadu.
+Since the 1967 election victory of Dravida Munnetra Kazhagam (DMK) under C N Annadurai, Tamil nationalism has been a permanent feature of the government of Tamil Nadu.
 The DMK came to power positively on the plank of opposing Hindi monopoly/imposition.
 Prior to coming to power, they also openly declared to fight for Tamil independence from India.
 But since the Indian government had added a new legislation that outlawed anyone wanting independence from India, under the sedition act, and that made political parties to lose their right to stand in election, the DMK dropped this demand.
 With this, the drive for secession became weaker with most mainstream political parties, except a few, who instead committed to development of Tamil Nadu within a united India.
 Most major Tamil Nadu regional parties such as DMK, All India Anna Dravida Munnetra Kazhagam (AIADMK), Viduthalai Chiruthaigal Katchi (VCK), Pattali Makkal Katchi (PMK) and Marumalarchi Dravida Munnetra Kazhagam (MDMK) frequently participate as coalition partners of other pan-Indian parties in the Union Government of India at New Delhi.